Williamsport, Pennsylvania

-Williamsport is a city in, and the county seat of, Lycoming County, Pennsylvania, United States.
-As of 2020, it had a population of 27,754.
+Williamsport is a city in and the county seat of Lycoming County, Pennsylvania, United States.
+As of the 2020 census, it had a population of 27,754.
 It is the principal city of the Williamsport Metropolitan Statistical Area, which has a population of about 114,000.
 Williamsport is the larger principal city of the Williamsport-Lock Haven Combined Statistical Area, which includes Lycoming and Clinton counties.

-The city is the cultural, financial, and commercial center of Central Pennsylvania.
+The city is the cultural, financial, and commercial center of North Central Pennsylvania.
 It is 177 mi from Philadelphia, 199 mi from Pittsburgh and 85 mi from Harrisburg.
 It is known for its sports, arts scene and food.
 Williamsport was settled by Americans in the late 18th century, and began to prosper due to its lumber industry.
-By the early 20th century, it reached the height of its prosperity.
-The population has since declined by approximately 40 percent from its peak of around 45,000 in 1950.
+In 1930, the city's population reached a high of 45,729 but since the Great Depression it has declined by approximately 40 percent to 27,754 in 2020.

 As county seat, Williamsport has the county courthouse, county prison, sheriff's office headquarters and federal courthouse, all downtown.
-It is also home to two institutions of higher learning, the Pennsylvania College of Technology and Lycoming College.
+It is also home to two institutions of higher learning, the Pennsylvania College of Technology, also known as Penn College, and Lycoming College.
 Williamsport is the birthplace of Little League Baseball.
-South Williamsport, a town nearby, is the headquarters of Little League Baseball and annually hosts the Little League World Series in late summer.
+South Williamsport, a town across the West Branch Susquehanna River, is the headquarters of Little League Baseball and annually hosts the Little League World Series in late summer.
 Other points of interest include the Hiawatha riverboat, Millionaires' Row, Peter J. McGovern Little League Museum, the Community Arts Center, the Genetti Hotel, the Susquehanna Riverwalk, and The Gallery at Penn College.

 Williamsport is located 129.2 mi northwest of Allentown and 86.3 mi north of Harrisburg.